 Towards the end of the school year, I started piano lessons.
 I loved the piano, but I just wasn't able to play it.
 I stayed in piano lessons for around a year and a half, but recently I had to quit because I just don't have time anymore.
 I got a part time internship at Goldblatt Systems doing systems and network administration, which I love.
 I am taking 12 credits at my local community college, not to mention helping teach another four, because it's what I love doing.
 Then I got another part time internship at IBM, doing highly technical product support for enterprise storage arrays, which I also love.
 I'm keeping myself busy, which is a very good thing for me, but I noticed something was missing.
 As much as I love IT, my life just isn't the same without music.
 Not just listening, but creating.
 I treasure every moment I have on my violin, at a piano, or working on arranging music.

-I have done a decent amount of arrangements.
-You can see most of them on my Musescore page at https://musescore.com/user/96009.
-If you're looking for one I don't have published there, check my Patreon - that's where I'll publish most of my new stuff.
+I have done a decent number of arrangements.
+I have a few featured here.
+If you're looking for a different one, check my Patreon - that's where I'll publish most of my new stuff.
 If it's not there, send me an email or message or whatever works for you and I can send it to you.

 If you want me to put more time into creating music, please consider pledging something on Patreon.